 Genomic sequencing services are available at numerous local labs.
 There are several DNA sequencers spread out across the country.
 These facilities offer high-quality data generation and analysis capacity, with expert assistance at competitive prices.
 Contact our help centre or the providers in your area to discuss your needs.

-It has become a requirement of publication to make the data generated for a publication, publicly available.
-There are a number of data repositories for data deposition.
-These data are processed and compiled and made accessible via genome browsers.
-Omics experiment often rely heavily on available data as a basis for data processing.
-Sometimes it may even be possible to make use of existing data rather than needing generate new data.
-Numerous tools have been developed to analyse the different types of genomics data.
-Usually more than one tool is required to complete an analysis.
-Tools are then combined into pipelines of workflows.
-In the workflows tools are arranged so that data from one tool is already compatible with the next tool.
-Through this platform we provide assistance in choosing and using the appropriate tools and pipelines for a particular analysis.
-We also provide access to experts in the usage of these tools to either advise or perform the analysis.
+It has become a requirement of publication to make the data generated for publication, publicly available.
+There are several genomic data repositories for data deposition.
+These data are processed, compiled, and made accessible via genome browsers.
+Omics experiments often rely heavily on available data as a starting point.
+Sometimes it may even be possible to make use of existing data rather than needing to generate new data.
+The first step in any Omics experiment is therefore to check what data are available.

-The two main databases are the NCBI Genome Database and the Ensemble Genome Database.
+The two primary genomics databases are the NCBI Genome Database and the Ensemble Genome Database.
 These databases contain genomes across all kingdoms of organisms.
-Most of the sequences though are focused on model organisms.
-Thousands of organism have been sequenced, as well as thousands of humand genomes.
-There are also a number of databases for specific purposed like the cancer genome databases, that focus on genomes of a variety of cancers.
+Most of the sequences, though are focused on model organisms.
+There are already thousands of organisms for which we have genomic sequences, as well as thousands of human genomes.
+There are also several databases for specific purposes like the cancer genome databases, that focus on genomes of a variety of cancers.